-The appeal will be decided as expeditiously as possible, though the timeframe may vary based on the scope of the appeal or unforeseen circumstances.
-A written decision regarding the appeal will be issued to the parties simultaneously within seven (7) calendar days of making a decision.
-The appellate reviewer may review the full case, beyond the aspects of the case outlined in the request for appeal.
+The written decision on an appeal will be issued as expeditiously as possible, though the timeframe may vary based on the scope of the appeal or unforeseen circumstances.
+A written decision regarding the appeal will be issued to the parties simultaneously within seven (7) calendar days of making a decision and the overall timeframe for an appeal generally shall not exceed 30 business days.
 If the appellate reviewer does not find that any of the three grounds for appeal are present in the case, the outcome will be upheld.
-If the reviewer finds that any of the grounds for appeal are present in the case, the investigator(s) for further consideration.
+If the reviewer finds that any of the grounds for appeal are present in the case, they may amend the outcome, may issue a new outcome, or may refer the matter back to the investigator(s) for further consideration.
 A final outcome on an appeal is not subject to further appeal.
-The appeal reviewer will notify the Office of Civil Rights and Title IX Compliance in writing of their written decision contemporaneously with providing the decision to the parties.
+The appeal reviewer will notify NU-OCR in writing of their written decision contemporaneously with providing the decision to the parties.

 III.
-Resources
+Resources12

-A. Confidential Support, Advocacy, and Counseling Resources
+A. Confidential Support, Advocacy, and Counseling Resources5

 The following Confidential Resources are available for individuals to discuss incidents and issues related to discrimination, harassment, and/or sexual misconduct on a confidential basis.
-Confidential Resources are not obligated to disclose reports of sexual misconduct to the Office of Civil Rights and Title IX Compliance (under any circumstance) or law enforcement (except in very limited situations, such as when failure to disclose the information would result in imminent danger to the individual or to others or as otherwise required by law).
+Confidential Resources are not obligated to disclose reports of sexual misconduct to NU-OCR (under any circumstance) or law enforcement (except in very limited situations, such as when failure to disclose the information would result in imminent danger to the individual or to others or as otherwise required by law).